mangiucugna/json_repair/README.md

 # How to develop
 Just create a virtual environment with `requirements.txt`, the setup uses pre-commit to make sure all tests are run

+# How to release
+You will need owner access to this repository
+- Edit `pyproject.toml` and update the version number appropriately using `semver` notation
+- Run `python -m build`
+- **Commit and push all changes to the repository before continuing or the next steps will fail**
+- Create a new release in Github, making sure to tag all the issues solved and contributors.
+Create the new tag, same as the one in the build configuration
+- Once the release is created, a new Github Actions workflow will start to publish on Pypi, make sure it didn't fail